avocadosec/ephemeral-ssh/README.md

 gu=gatewayUsername@serverUsername@serverAddress@gatewayAddress:/serverPath/to/destination
 ```

 While the above example solves my problem, I don't like that I had to compile the binaries seeing as this meant I needed to either specify the path or replace the system binaries.
 The silly solution was to create a container-based implementation utilizing `OpenSSH_8.4p1`.
-Luckily, the `alpine:latest` image includes `OpenSSH_8.4p1` in it's APK repositories.
+Luckily, the `alpine:latest` image includes `OpenSSH_8.4p1` in it's APK repositories. **You can also use this without the gatway user option in situations not requiring a gateway.**

 Below are the instructions for building the image with `OpenSSH_8.4p1` installed and the `/root/.ssh/` directory created.

 ### Build the image from the Dockerfile